Asset pooling

 Consultation response

-The Funds’ prepared a response to the Government’s proposals in consultation with their Pension Committees.
+In response to the Government’s proposals, the Funds’ worked with their Pension Committees to prepare a detailed consultation submission.
 You can read their response on their respective key document pages: